tarwn/lessthandot-hugo/blogs/content/posts/2017-07-19-multiple-nuget-methods-for-vs2017-msbuild-15-in-teamcity.md

 ## Final Words

-This experience was roughly 3-5 times longer than I expected, given the number of ASP.Net deployments, TeamCity setups, and so on I&#8217;ve done over the years.
+This experience was roughly 3-5 times longer than I expected, given the number of ASP.Net deployments, TeamCity setups, and so on I've done over the years.
 The playing field feels littered with half-baked solutions that not only break backwards compatibility, but break compatibility across projects in the same solution using vanilla Visual Studio project templates.

  [1]: http://blog.nuget.org/20170316/NuGet-now-fully-integrated-into-MSBuild.html
  [2]: https://github.com/NuGet/Home/issues/522